traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25b.charts.add-small-pie-chart.answers.md

  4. Edit the pie chart component / TypeScript
     a.
-Add the high chart options (bevore the @Component)
+Add the high chart options (before the @Component)

             import * as Highcharts from "highcharts";
             window.Highcharts = Highcharts;